sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

   import { ensureTransaction } from '../util/data';
   import * as purchaseProcess from './transactionProcessPurchase';
   import * as bookingProcess from './transactionProcessBooking';
-+ import * as customerCancelProcess from './transactionProcessBookingCustomerCancel';
++ import * as instantProcess from './transactionProcessInstantBooking';

   // Supported unit types
   export const ITEM = 'item';